What factors affect your credit score?

 Looking at your report can help you to identify areas that need improvement.
 For example, there may be mistakes (such as spelling errors) on your report that could show up as red flags to lenders.
 If this is the case, it’d be worth asking the agency to correct them before you apply.

-You can get hold of your credit report for free from the three main credit reference agencies in the UK and through our partners CredAbility.
+You can get hold of your credit report for free from the three main credit reference agencies in the UK and through our member-only platform, CredAbility.
 We suggest you check your report with all three, because your report can differ from one agency to the next.

 The scoring methods used by each agency are as follows: